Mojahidul21/computer-graphics-lab-setup-msys2-sdl3-graphics.h/README.md

 - Lab-ready instructions

 ## How to use
-Download `index.html` and onen in any browser.
+Download `index.html` and open in any browser.

 ## Requirements
 - Windows 10/11